 But, before we take a close look at the “cheater” in the relationship, it’s important to take a look at the source and tone of the “always a cheater” comment.

 Often the “always a cheater” remark is made by someone venturing an opinion on your relationship and choices.
 What they are really expressing is doubt about whether your relationship can recover, no matter how hard you try.

-They are, in essence, discouraging forgiveness and even effectively advising that you shut the door on the hope of reconciliation at all, because they aren’t 100 percent certain your partner can remain faithful.
+They are, in essence, discouraging forgiveness.
+By doing so, they are also advising that you shut the door on the hope of reconciliation at all, because they aren’t 100 percent certain your partner can remain faithful.

 It’s safer to say they are a problem that can’t be fixed.
 So, they tell you to “get out” or “move on.”

 Of course, this is often all very protective and filled with good intentions.
-However, this can also be very intrusive and shut you down if you still love your partner and want to salvage the relationship.
+But, this can also be very intrusive and shut you down.
+Especially if you still love your partner and want to salvage the relationship.

-What people don’t know, is that their remarks generally don’t reflect reality whatsoever.
-It just amounts to undermining conversation.
-Such advice and opinionated commentary ultimately just exacerbate your emotional pain and amplify your insecurities.
+What people don’t know is that their remarks generally don’t reflect reality whatsoever.
+It only amounts to undermining conversation.
+Such advice and opinionated commentary only exacerbate your emotional pain and amplify your insecurities in the end.